osxmidi/LinVst/Realtime-Audio-Config/README.md

 ```

-Also, installing the rtirq-init (rtirq for Manjaro) and irqbalance packages might be useful.
+Also, installing the rtirq-init (rtirq for Arch/EndeavourOS/Manjaro) and irqbalance packages might be useful.

 rtirq is enabled when threadirqs is added to grub